 - LEAP (Language Enrichment Activity Programme)

 - VIP (Vocabulary Improvement Programme)

 Key Stage 1

 Key Stage 1 (year 1 and year 2) follow the National Curriculum.
-Pupils quickly acquire discrete and generic skills because the curriculum is driven by age related differentiated key skills which are the focus of planning, teaching and learning and assessment.
+The phonics scheme used is Read Write Inc. Pupils quickly acquire discrete and generic skills because the curriculum is driven by age related differentiated key skills which are the focus of planning, teaching and learning and assessment.
 The phonics scheme used is Read, Write Inc. The skills are taught within the contexts of different topics which enable the pupils to acquire new knowledge.
 Examples are: ‘Why is there a Disney Shop in Meadowhall?’, Why can’t a Meercat live in the North Pole?’, ‘What’s the Story of your Life?’, ‘Were the Victorians vile?’.

 Pupils also use and apply skills at every opportunity as a result of cross curricular planning.
 For example pupils:

 - research themes using books and the internet in all subjects

 - use ICT to create adverts, job applications etc

 - write using their knowledge of different genres in different subjects: instructions in D&T; an information text about Brightside etc